-Air Bag Mechanism:

-The "Air Bag Mechanism" refers to the mechanism built in the Leverage Strategy and which is designed to reduce the Leverage Strategy exposure to the Underlying Stock during extreme market conditions.
-If the Underlying Stock falls by 15% or more ("Air Bag Trigger Price") during the trading day (which represents an approximately 75% loss after a 5 times leverage), the Air Bag Mechanism is triggered and the Leverage Strategy is adjusted intraday.
-The Air Bag Mechanism reduces the impact on the Leverage Strategy if the Underlying Stock falls further, but will also maintain a reduced exposure to the Underlying Stock in the event the Underlying Stock starts to rise after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.
+Air Bag Mechanism: The " Air Bag Mechanism " refers to the mechanism built in the Leverage Inverse Strategy and which is designed to reduce the Leverage Inverse Strategy exposure to the Underlying Stock during extreme market conditions.
+If the Underlying Stock rises by 15% or more (" Air Bag Trigger Price ") during the trading day (which represents an approximately 75% loss after a 5 times inverse leverage), the Air Bag Mechanism is triggered and the Leverage Inverse Strategy is adjusted intra-day.
+The Air Bag Mechanism reduces the impact on the Leverage Inverse Strategy if the Underlying Stock rises further, but will also maintain a reduced exposure to the Underlying Stock in the event the Underlying Stock starts to fall after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.
 Trading of Certificates is suspended for at least 30 minutes of continuous trading after the Air Bag is triggered.
 The resumption of trading is subject to the SGX-ST's requirements of at least 15 minutes after the SGX-ST approves the request from the Issuer to resume trading on the Certificates, rounded to the next quarter of an hour.

-The Leverage Strategy is floored at 0 and the Certificates cannot be valued below zero

-Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 24 to 26 below and the "Description of Air Bag Mechanism" section on pages 50 to 51 of this document for further information of the Air Bag Mechanism.

-Adjustments and Extraordinary Events:

-The Issuer has the right to make adjustments to the terms of the Certificates if certain events, including any capitalisation issue, rights issue, extraordinary distributions, merger, delisting, insolvency (as more specifically set out in the terms and conditions of the Certificates) occur in respect of the Underlying Stock.
+The Leverage Inverse Strategy is floored at 0 and the Certificates cannot be valued below zero.
+Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 23 to 25 below and the "Description of Air Bag Mechanism" section on pages 49 to 50 of this document for further information of the Air Bag Mechanism.
+Adjustments and Extraordinary Events: The Issuer has the right to make adjustments to the terms of the Certificates if certain events, including any capitalisation issue, rights issue, extraordinary distributions, merger, delisting, insolvency (as more specifically set out in the terms and conditions of the Certificates) occur in respect of the Underlying Stock.
 For the avoidance of doubt, no notice will be given if the Issuer determines that adjustments will not be made.

-Underlying Stock Currency: Hong Kong Dollar ("HKD")

-Settlement Currency: Singapore Dollar ("SGD")

-Exercise Expenses: Certificate Holders will be required to pay all charges which are incurred in respect of the exercise of the Certificates.

-Relevant Stock Exchange for

-The Singapore Exchange Securities Trading Limited (the "SGX-ST")
+Underlying Stock Currency: Hong Kong Dollar (" HKD ") Settlement Currency: Singapore Dollar (" SGD ") Exercise Expenses: Certificate Holders will be required to pay all charges which are incurred in respect of the exercise of the Certificates.
+Relevant Stock Exchange for the Certificates: The Singapore Exchange Securities Trading Limited (the " SGX-ST ") Relevant Stock Exchange for HKEX

-the Certificates:

-Relevant Stock Exchange for HKEX

-the Underlying Stock:
+Relevant Stock Exchange for HKEX the Underlying Stock: